Fuyuki0312/snake-game-with-CNN-agent/README.md

 The final score is also partially influenced by how favorable or unfavorable the generated food locations are.
 Some food placements allow the snake to follow a relatively safe route, while others may require more complex movement and increase the risk of collision.

+The `CNNSnakeModel.pth` of the result above can be downloaded on (in process)

 ## Limitations